Seeding the next generation of sustainable farm businesses.

 Launched in early 2014 on prime agricultural land outside of New Paltz, the Incubator is located on one of New York’s most iconic landscapes, an 856-acre parcel on the eastern escarpment of the Shawangunk Ridge.
 The land was acquired by OSI in 2011 and sold to Mohonk Preserve in 2014.
 This property includes two historic farms and a 300-acre parcel that is the site of the Incubator, continuing the nearly 200-year long history of agriculture on the land.

-The Incubator has an emphasis on livestock production but we accept applicants for mixed/diverse enterprises.
 Most of the property is best suited for grazing livestock, specifically small ruminants, poultry and pork.
 We will also accept applicants for new vegetable or livestock operations that do not need access to land, and those who own or operate existing farms who will not be on-site at the New Paltz property.
 We have identified 85 acres appropriate for rotational grazing; planned soil improvements will increase the acreage available for diversified production in the coming years.

 Our current roster of agricultural enterprises includes: